raylene-gsa/technology-modernization-fund/_pages/overview/why-tmf.md

 layout: page
 title: 'Why use the TMF?'
 permalink: /overview/why-tmf/
-description: ""
+description: "A list of reasons agencies should consider the TMF to fund their project."

 ---

+## Why use the TMF?

-Agencies have a number of reasons to consider the TMF as the funding source for their proposed soltution:
+Agencies have a number of reasons to consider the TMF as the funding source for their proposed solution:

 -	**Strong Incentives.** The TMF reimagines how IT modernization projects are funded and executed.
 The five year repayment window provides agencies with flexibility to invest in new IT modernization projects.